 - NAPIA also awards two levels of professional certification to practicing public adjusters with five or ten years of experience after they pass a certification examination.

 Certificate in Insurance Claims Adjusting

 Certificate programs in insurance and claims adjusting vary in length from a few months to over a year.
 Some schools offer online learning for working or remote students.
-Core courses typically include insurance and legal topics, and students can often take elective coursework in a particular field, such as finance, real estate or health insurance.
-Students might need to be enrolled in a degree program, though several schools have no prerequisites.
 Programs may include practice licensure testing and certification exam preparation.
-Specific topics include:

 Professional Development Courses

 Several schools, state licensing offices and professional organizations also offer courses in areas of public claims adjusting that are designed to satisfy continuing education requirements for state licensure.
 Both on-campus and online classes are available.

 Public adjuster training and education programs are found at colleges and universities and may be a certification program, professional development course or a pre-licensure program.
 Internships or apprenticeships may also be offered through schools and professional organizations for those seeking further training.